- Who majors in IdLS?

 How do I know if my IdLS and Education information is correct?

 All IdLS and Education information is kept on your MyMadison and can be checked at any time.
-If there is an element missing please contact the IdLS office immediately in order to update your information.
+If there is an element missing please contact the IdLS office immediately with your full name and ID number, in order to update your information.

 How do I find out who my advisors are?

-Your advisors are posted on the student center page of your e-campus.
+Your advisors are posted on the student center page of your MyMadison.

 Is it possible to major in IdLS and another academic program?
 (Double major)